dfalveargOT/RobotPlanningControl/README.md

-# Course Description: Autonomous Robotics – Planning, Control, and Perception
+# Autonomous Robotics – Planning and Control

 Autonomous robots are designed to perform assigned tasks with minimal human supervision.
 This requires the robot’s capabilities to perceive its surroundings, find its own location, identify obstacles to avoid, determine the destination to reach, and compute a trajectory to control its motors, maneuvering toward its destination along the computed path.